IsaacVerm/mps-activity/README.md

 Using ggplot2 just as the author of the article (but he used d3 in the online version).

+Presences only make sense if you check who has to be in the commission. e.g. if politician A only goes to a commission meeting once but he doesn't even has to be there it would be incorrect to mark him lazy.

 ## Summary original article

 Add median line so divide in quadrants.